adacalypse/modern-times-ADA/index.md

 {% include_relative figs/lost_films_per_year.html %}

 As the dataset is quite small and only considers the release date of the movies – and not their destruction date – we cannot infer much from the graph.
 But it is interesting to note that while many movies were lost until the 40s, it then became a very rare event thanks to the transition to safer storage films such as cellulose triacetate or polyester films.
 Who are the biggest losers amongst our dataset?
-A quick analysis revealed that up to fiftenn actors played in more than one subsequently lost movie!
+A quick analysis revealed that up to fifteen actors played in more than one subsequently lost movie!
 Which lost movies did take the most actors with them in their fall?

 {% include_relative figs/lost_star_count.html %}